 Recurrent miscarriage (in the UK) is defined as three or more consecutive pregnancy losses and can affect as many as 1% of all couples trying to have a baby.
 The risk increases with age.
 It can be heart-breaking for women and couples when miscarriage occurs as each new pregnancy brings hope and anxiety.

 In many clinics today the most common explanation for infertility is simply female age.
 Studies have shown that fertility begins to stall after the age of 35, and by the age of 40 is in a steep decline.
 More and more women are delaying the birth of their first children until home and career are well established - but this is often at the expense of their natural fertility.

 The main explanation for age-related infertility is simply the approaching end of a woman’s reproductive life.
 This ‘ovarian reserve’ - a measure of female fertility during the reproductive years - can be tested by hormone levels and ultrasound.

-These tests - like AMH or antral follicle count - will give an idea of remaining fertility, but, once gone, eggs can never be replaced.
+These tests will give an idea of remaining fertility, but, once gone, eggs can never be replaced.
 It is also known that the genetic quality of eggs deteriorates with age, such that embryos become less viable and chromosome disorders more likely.